yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 ### *ETL Process Components*
 Extract-Transform-Load are the components of an ETL process.
 Depending on the approach used to design and implement a DWH, these components may be combined slightly differently.

-+ *ETL process in CIF*: It makes use of an Integration and Transformation layer(I&T).
++ *ETL process in CIF*
+It makes use of an Integration and Transformation layer(I&T).
 The I&T are a set of programs or applications used to *capture, transform and move* data from OLTP systems to the core data warehouse (C-DWH) or ODS.
-Since the DWH is built incrementally, the programs and applications used also change over time.
+Since I&T is built incrementally, the programs and applications used may change over time.
 This makes the I&T interface unstable.
+Additionally, the development ofI&T depends on Metadata.
+In the case of inconsistencies at the level of metadata, the I&T will be impacted which can affect the development of the implementation of the ETL process.
-+ *ETL in Kimball Lifecycle*: Remember that the DWH is built from Buttom to top when using the Kimball lifecylcle approach.
++ *ETL in Kimball Lifecycle*
+Remember that the DWH is built from Buttom to top when using the Kimball lifecylcle approach.
 This means that all business requirements must be known before the DWH is implemented.
 This is equally important to avoid unexpected events that could potentially affect the development and usage of the DWH.
 ETL in kimball is made up of four components.
 These are: **Extracting, Cleaning & Conforming, Delivering, and Managing**.
 The following factors should be considered during the process of gathering requirements necessary for the development of the DWH.

-    - Business needs
+    - Business needs*
-    - Compliance
+    - Compliance*
-    - Data Quality
+    - Data Quality*
-    - Security
+    - Security*
-    - Data Integration
+    - Data Integration*
     - Data latency
     - Archiving and Lineage
     - User delivery Interfaces